hoangtungdinh/NativeLibs/README.md

 The repository is used for research purposes only.

-For anyone who wants to download and uses the content in this repository, please take at SCIP's [license](http://scip.zib.de/#license).
+For anyone who wants to download and use the content in this repository, please take at SCIP's [license](http://scip.zib.de/#license).